Ad-Dhuha (ٱلضُّحَىٰ)

 Did He not find thee an orphan and give thee shelter (and care)?

 The Prophet Muhammad (ﷺ) was an orphan.
-Allah provided sustenance and care to the Prophet Muhammad (ﷺ) through his grandfather, uncle, and his family despite being an orphan.
+Allah provided sustenance and care to the Prophet Muhammad (ﷺ) through his grandfather, uncle, and family, despite being an orphan.
 In antiquity, orphans were mistreated, and families usurped their rights to property and even harmed them physically.
 Allah states in clear terms that in Islam, orphans are to be treated with kindness, and their rights should not be violated.
+In unravelling these themes, Surah Ad-Dhuha provides lessons on the state of human beings and the need to have faith and give thanks in the face of adversity.

 There are countless blessings and spiritual gains associated with Surah Ad-Dhuha when one recites it or reflects on the meanings behind its verses.
 The themes of hope, consolation and God's mercy reflected in the surah transform it into a source of comfort and strength for the believers.